15 Smart Money Tips Every Woman Should Know

 6. Open a High-Yield Savings Account

-That’s free money for saving smarter.
+That’s free money for simply choosing smarter.

 7. Meal Plan to Stop Impulse Spending